-- The key management system may specify rules for valid group names which may be created by - the client.
-Clients are informed of such rules by a mechanism that is not specified by [KMIP- - 690 Spec]KMIP Spec.
-In the protocol, the group names themselves are text strings of no specified - 691 format.
-Specific key management system implementations may choose to support hierarchical - 692 naming schemes or other syntax restrictions on the names.
+- The key management system may specify rules for valid group names which may be created by the client.
+Clients are informed of such rules by a mechanism that is not specified by [KMIP-] - 689 Spec|KMIP Spec.
+In the protocol, the group names themselves are text strings of no specified - obs specifically and the protocol, the group hames themselves are text strings of no specified - 690 format.
+Specific key management system implementations may choose to support hierarchical - 691 naming schemes or other syntax restrictions on the names.
 Groups may be used to associate - objects for a variety of purposes.
-A set of keys used for a common purpose, but for different - 694 time intervals, may be linked by a common Object Group.
-Servers may create predefined groups - and add objects to them independently of client requests. - 696 KMIP allows clients to specify whether it wants a "fresh" or "default" object from a common - Object Group.
-Fresh is an indication of whether a member of a group has been retrieved by a - 698 client with the Get operation.
-The value of fresh may be set as an attribute when creating or - registering an object.
+A set of keys used for a common purpose, but for different - 693 time intervals, may be linked by a common Object Group.
+Servers may create predefined groups - and add objects to them independently of client requests. - 695 KMIP allows clients to specify whether it wants a "fresh" or "default" object from a common - Object Group.
+Fresh is an indication of whether a member of a group has been retrieved by a - client with the Get operation.
+The value of fresh may be set as an attribute when creating or - 698 registering an object.
 Subsequently, the Fresh attribute is modifiable only by the server.
-For - example, a set of symmetric keys belong to the Object Group "SymmetricKeyGroup1" and the - 701 Fresh attribute is set to true for members of the group at the time of creating or registering the - member.
+For - 699 example, a set of symmetric keys belong to the Object Group "SymmetricKeyGroup1" and the - Fresh attribute is set to true for members of the group at the time of creating or registering the - 701 member.
 To add a new symmetric key to the group, the Object Group attribute is set to